Rather surprisingly there haven't been that many questions, but a few I have tried to deal with are given below, with their "answers".

 Copyright is a form of Intellectual Property Right (IPR: others are Patents [for inventions], Registered (and unregistered) Designs (and Design Copyright) [for the visual appearance of articles], and Registered (and unregistered) Trademarks [for Trade Names and the like]).
 Copyright is the main form of IPR that applies to musical Works, and relates both to the actual music itself - Handel's "Messiah", for example - and to any expression of that music - as an EMI recording or as a Novello printed score, for instance.

 Copyright, which in some but not all countries needs registering by some state organisation such as the relevant Patent Office, lasts a long, long time (though recently some composers have complained that it's not long enough!).
 Different countries have different rules, but a convenient rule of thumb that will fit more or less everywhere is that the Copyright in a piece of music - in the music itself - will last until 75 years after the death of the composer (so there's no longer any such Right in Handel's music!).
-On the other hand, the Copyright in a recording of a Work, or in a printed score of the Work, lasts for 75 years after the first Publication of that Work - so while some of the earliest scores for "Messiah" are now out of Copyright, nevertheless the later, more recent, ones could still be subject to it (though how far-reaching that Right is depends on how different the later scores are from the earlier ones).
+On the other hand, the Copyright in a recording of a Work, or in a printed Score of the Work, lasts for 75 years after the first Publication of that recording or Score of the Work - so while some of the earliest Scores for "Messiah" are now out of Copyright, nevertheless the later, more recent, ones could still be subject to it (though how far-reaching that Right is depends on how different the later Scores are from the earlier ones).

 Back to opening Page